0xfromage/discord-summarizer/README.md

 3. **"Error posting summary to Discord"**: Check that your bot token is correct and that the bot has the necessary permissions (Send Messages, Embed Links).

 4. **Authentication issues**: If you change your Discord password, your user token will be invalidated.
 You'll need to obtain a new token.

+5. **Dummy mode errors**: If experiencing SSL or connection errors in dummy mode, try adding a delay with `await asyncio.sleep(5)` before program exits to allow all operations to complete.

 Check the `logs/discord_summary_bot.log` file for detailed logging information.